Henry Morrison Flagler Scholarships

 Honors College Full-Time Undergraduate Merit-based Scholarship

-- Starting with students entering Fall 2013, the Flagler will cover room and board as well as tuition and fees not covered by Bright Futures, up to $7500 per semester for Fall/Spring, plus four summer enrichment programs.
-This totals over $72,000 over four years.
+- The Flagler Scholarship will cover room and board as well as tuition and fees (after Bright Futures), up to $7500 per semester for Fall/Spring, plus four summer enrichment programs.
+This totals more than $72,000 over four years.